Do Test Scores Help Teachers Give Better Track Advice to Students? A Principal Stratification Analysis: Statistical framework

 The second criterion defines instead what constitutes a better recommendation for the Always Low (AL) and Always High (AH) students.
 In their cases, track advising should aim to minimize the number of track changes that these two types of students experience during secondary school, if they start on a track that differs from the one they will ultimately complete.
 Therefore, the best recommendation is to send all AL students to the low track and all AH students to the high track.

 To formalize this intuitive characterization of what constitutes a better recommendation, consider the following Average Principal Causal Effect:

-The $APCE_{J}$ is the difference between the fraction of students in stratum $J$ who are recommended the high track by the teachers informed by test scores ($Z_i=1$) minus the fraction receiving the same recommendation by teachers who have not seen the test scores ($Z_i=0$).
+The $APCE_{J}$ is the difference between the fraction of students in stratum $J$ who are recommended the high track by teachers who can upgrade based on test scores ($Z_i=1$) minus the fraction receiving the same recommendation by teachers who have not seen the test scores ($Z_i=0$).
 To put it differently, the $APCE_{J}$ is the Intention To Treat effect of the source of recommendations on their content in stratum $J$.

 Note that each $APCE_{J}$ is also equal to the difference between the fractions of Compliers and Defiers: